top of page

 VOLLEYBALL CAREER: Hailee started playing volleyball with her sisters and family at the church gym.
 She made the Jr. High team and started playing club volleyball in 9th grade.
 Hailee has trained in a variety of positions; she played right side/setter her freshman year, started as setter on the high school varsity team as a sophomore, and played outside hitter her senior year.
 Hailee was the setter for the USU Women’s Club Volleyball team in Spring 2019 and helped her team make it to nationals in Denver.

-COACHING CAREER: Hailee taught private setting lessons in her home town while in High School.
+COACHING CAREER: Hailee taught private setting lessons in her hometown while in High School.
 She started coaching at Mtn Peak in August 2018.
 Since then, she has coached a 12 and 14 year old team.
-She has coached summer beach volleyball, skills clinics and private lessons.
+She has coached summer beach volleyball, skills clinics, camps and private lessons.
 She knows there is still so much to learn about volleyball and takes every opportunity she can to grow and learn as a coach.

 VOLLEYBALL IDOL: Kerri Lee Walsh